-The American Heart Association recommends 30-minutes of moderate activity, but three 10-minute periods of activity are as beneficial to your overall fitness as one 30-minute session.
+The American Heart Association recommends at least 150-minutes of moderate activity each week.
+An easy way to remember this is 30 minutes at least 5 days a week, but three 10-minute periods of activity are as beneficial to your overall fitness as one 30-minute session.
 This is achievable!
 Physical activity may also help encourage you to spend some time outdoors.
-Sunlight on your skin helps your body produce vitamin D, which brings many added health benefits.

 Here are some reasons why physical activity is proven to improve both mental and physical health.

-Becoming more active can lower your blood pressure by as much as 4 to 9 mm Hg.
-That's the same reduction in blood pressure delivered by some antihypertensive medications.
-Physical activity can also boost your levels of good cholesterol.
+Becoming more active can help lower your blood pressure and also boost your levels of good cholesterol.

 - Improves blood circulation, which reduces the risk of heart disease

 - Helps in the battle to quit smoking

 - Helps you fall asleep faster and sleep more soundly